AztecProtocol/engineering-designs/in-progress/8025-publishing-tx-objects/design.md

 In the event of a "failed" transaction, the transaction will appear in the block, but with no side effects, apart from its transaction nullifier.

 Further, the transaction's fee will be set to zero.

+### Proving phases

+#### Monopoly claim phase

+The beginning of each epoch is the "monopoly claim phase".

+This phase has a duration of $MC$ slots (e.g. 2 slots).

+The first committee member of epoch `n` to submit a prover commitment bond has monopoly rights to submit the proof for epoch `n-1`.

+Suppose we are in the monopoly claim phase of epoch `n`, and I am an honest node in the committee.

+Suppose that I haven't seen some of the proof data for epoch `n-1`.

+I can ask the p2p network for the proof data, and the following can happen:

+1. I receive the proof data in time to verify the proofs for epoch `n-1` and submit my claim
+2. I receive the proof data in time but a proof is invalid
+3. I receive the proof data after the claim deadline, though the proofs are valid
+4. I receive the proof data after the claim deadline, and a proof is invalid
+5. I never receive the proof data

+##### Case 1

+The happy path.
+If I win the monopoly claim, I can prove epoch `n-1`.

+If I don't win the monopoly claim, and the proof doesn't land, I can submit a proof for the epoch during the proof race.

+##### Case 2

+I can assume that at least 2/3+1 of the committee for epoch `n-1` was dishonest.

+##### Case 3

+If the proof for epoch `n-1` does not land, I can submit a proof for it during the proof race phase.

+##### Case 4

+I can assume that at least 2/3+1 of the committee for epoch `n-1` was dishonest.

+##### Case 5

+I cannot say anything for certain about the previous epoch.

+But if 2/3+1 of the committee for epoch `n-1` were dishonest, this is the case they would choose.

+#### Range proofs are not worth it

+N.B.
+Case 5 could be "chosen" because the dishonest nodes could create a subcommittee that would not include the honest nodes and append to the pending chain.

+Range proofs are only really useful if:
+- the pending chain has a tx with an invalid private proof (i.e. a supermajority of the committee was dishonest)
+- the proof data for the previous epoch is available (i.e. the dishonest supermajority was stupid enough to leak the proof data)

+#### Monopoly production phase

+If a claim is submitted during the monopoly claim phase, the next phase is the "monopoly production phase".

+This phase has a duration of $MP$ slots (e.g. 14 slots).

+The committee member who won the monopoly claim can submit a proof for the previous epoch.

+Failure to submit a proof results in the bond posted with the claim being slashed.

+#### Proof race

+A proof race is entered if:
+- the monopoly claim phase ends and no claim is made
+- a claim is made but no proof lands

+During the proof race, anyone can submit a proof for the previous epoch.

+#### Reorg and slashing

+If the proof race ends and no proof is submitted, each proposer in that epoch is slashed and kicked from the validator set.

+It may be assumed in this case a supermajority of the committee was dishonest (or at least faulty).

+A proposer can unslash themselves by verifying the private kernel proofs for each transaction in their proposal on L1.

+#### Based Sequencing

+If a reorg occurs, the rollup enters a "based-mode" state for $BM$ epochs (e.g. 3 epochs).

+This gives the protocol time to recover from the reorg and malicious validators.

 ## Interface